geocola/geocola-crud/property-table/FieldPropertiesObject.md

-@typedef {Object} geocola.types.FieldPropertiesObject FieldPropertiesObject
+@typedef {Object} crud.types.FieldPropertiesObject FieldPropertiesObject
-@parent geocola.types
+@parent crud.types
 @option {String} alias The label to display for this field.
 The default is replace underscores with spaces and capitalize the first letter
 @option {Boolean} exclude If set to true, this field will not display in the identify widget